Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 No bake energy bites have become very popular recently!
 They are usually made with oats, nut butters, and something sweet to hold it all together.

-They are great because they come together fast (no more than 5 minutes prep!) and can be stored for a while in your fridge/freezer, but are also shelf stable for an on the go snack.
+They are great because they come together fast (no more than 5 minutes prep!) and can be stored for a while in your fridge/freezer, but are also shelf stable for an on-the-go snack.
+Check out this low FODMAP no bake energy bite recipe for a FODMAP-friendly version that will keep you full and satisfied at your next snack time.

 Check out some of our favorite brands below, but keep in mind, some brands only have specific flavors that are Low FODMAP friendly.
+You can also check out our extensive list of low FODMAP protein bars as well.

-- Hemp Heart*
+- Hemp Yeah*

-- 88 Acres* : Dark Chocolate & Sea Salt *
+- 88 Acres*: Dark Chocolate & Sea Salt *

 - FODY Bars*: All of their bars are low FODMAP friendly!